 In condensed matter physics, systems such as fractional quantum Hall states, string-net condensed states, and other strongly correlated quantum liquid states, are described possess topologically ordered on a global scale as opposed to that of local symmetries.

 The study and development of the physics of devices based on electron, spin, photonic, and phononic transport for use in detectors, information processing, and the study of fundamental properties of matter.

-We are looking for excellent undergraduates, graduate students, and postdocs to work on cutting edge research.
+We are looking for excellent students, postdocs, and industrial partners to work on cutting edge research.
 If you would like to get involved, checkout the group websites by clicking on the picture of the faculty member.